NathanMcMillan54/novusk/README.md

-This branch is dedicated to maintaining updating Novusk v3, [this issue](https://github.com/NathanMcMillan54/novusk/issues/14) has a list of things that are needed in this current major version and in future major versions.
+This branch is dedicated to maintaining updating Novusk v3, [this issue](https://github.com/NathanMcMillan54/novusk/issues/14) has a list of things that are needed in this current major version and in future minor versions.

 Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates and discussion related to the kernel.